Hugamine/HM50S-firmware/lvgl/docs/src/details/main-modules/draw/draw_descriptors.rst

 Linear Gradients
 ----------------

-The linear (or skew) gradient are similar to horizontal or vertical gradient but the angle of the gradient can be controlled.
+The liniear (or skew) gradinet are similar to horizontal or vertical gradient but the angle of the gradient can be controlled.

 The linear gradient will be rendered along a line defined by 2 points.